pom/homebridge-purpleair-sensor/README.md

 You can set the following fields:

 - `accessory` (required): must be `PurpleAirSensor`
-- `sensor` (required): the sensor number.
-Find the sensor number by going to <a href='https://www.purpleair.com/map'>PurpleAir's map</a> -> click on a sensor -> Look at the URL.
+- `sensor` (required): the sensor ID.
+Find the sensor ID by going to <a href='https://www.purpleair.com/map'>PurpleAir's map</a> -> click on a sensor -> Look at the URL.
 It's the number right after 'select='.
 - `name` (required): name of the sensor.
+- `key` (optional): for private sensors, the key required to access it.
 - `averages` (optional, default realtime): sensor reading averages.
 Supports the following values:
   - `realtime`
   - `10m`: 10 Minute Average